Taylor-Hayase/mytar/README.md

 # mytar
-Simple C implementation of tar
+Simple C implementation of tar - written in collaboration with Ryan Premi

 Complie with make